CategoriesServerless

 }

-As you can see, it’s a pretty full object that has the input supplied from the API Gateway request and it contains what I really want which is the auto-generated User ID.
+As you can see, it’s a pretty full object that has the input supplied from the API Gateway request.
+Additionally, it contains what I really want which is the auto-generated User ID.
 I’m going to use that in my client

 Second, the failure